HegemanLab/data-processing-notes/README.md

 ## Data Processing

-See W4M's [Galaxy Training's Mass Spectrometry: LC-MS Analysis](https://galaxyproject.github.io/training-material/topics/metabolomics/tutorials/lcms/tutorial.html) for a walkthrough of pre-processing steps.
+See W4M's [Galaxy Training's Mass Spectrometry: LC-MS Analysis](https://galaxyproject.github.io/training-material/topics/metabolomics/tutorials/lcms/tutorial.html) for a walkthrough of W4M data processing steps.
 The following are companion notes to that guide.

+> XCMS documentation is useful for understanding what parameters mean.

 ### Pre-processing Data

-XCMS documentation is useful for understanding what parameters mean.

-### Data Upload
+General parameters for the QE with a C18 column are saved in [a Galaxy Workflow](https://galaxy.workflow4metabolomics.org/u/mesler/w/pre-processing-extract).

-Make sure to upload mzML data as a collection.
+> Note: Make sure to upload mzML data as a collection.
 There is a [Galaxy Tutorial](https://galaxyproject.org/tutorials/collections/) on how collections work.

-### QE Parameters

-General parameters for the QE with a C18 column are saved in [a Galaxy Workflow](https://galaxy.workflow4metabolomics.org/u/mesler/w/pre-processing-extract).

 ### Post-processing Data